-Nectarines are packed full of vitamins and minerals making them a nutritious treat.
-They contain beta-carotene and vitamin A which helps maintain healthy skin, teeth and bones.
+Although it’s unnecessary to give your dog fruit a balanced diet, nectarines are packed full of vitamins and minerals, making them a nutritious treat.
+They contain beta-carotene and vitamin A, which helps maintain healthy skin, teeth, and bones.

-In addition, it’s worth knowing that they also provide a good amount of fibre for healthy digestion, as well as potassium for general health and wellbeing.
+Also, it’s worth knowing that nectarines also provide a good amount of fiber for healthy digestion, as well as potassium for general health and wellbeing.

 What are the risks of nectarines?

-Although the flesh of nectarines and peaches is fine for your dog to eat, you do need to be careful of the pit.
+Although not toxic, there are some risks associated with giving your dog nectarines.
+The flesh of nectarines and peaches is fine for your dog to eat, but you need to be careful of the pit.

-The pit contains traces of cyanide and is also a choking hazard.
+The pit contains traces of cyanide.
 There is some debate as to whether the cyanide seeps out from the pit into the surrounding flesh.
 However, as long as you cut around the pit carefully, there shouldn’t be any issues.

-Never be tempted to give your dog canned fruits or ready prepared fruit salads.
-These often contain a highly concentrated sugar syrup.
-Your dog may enjoy the taste but it won’t do them any good at all.
+Never be tempted to give your dog canned fruits or ready-prepared fruit salads.
+These often contain highly concentrated sugar syrup.
+Your dog may enjoy the taste, but it won’t do them any good at all.

 If your dog does accidentally ingest a nectarine or peach pit, take them to the vet if you notice any of the following signs;